shellinvictus/GriffonAD/lab/README.md

     .\create.ps1

 > [!NOTE]
-> `Alyx` is an administrator, his password is `admin01.`
+> `Alyx` is an administrator, his password is `admin01.` This account is not in the
+> solution of this lab.

 Challenge
 ---------

 You have succeeded to get `Tracy`'s password!
-Next step is to retrieve ACLs...
+All ACEs have been dumped to json.

     cat owned
     Tracy:password:Spring2025

-There are 3 main paths to domain admins (without `Alyx`), good luck!
+There are 3 main paths to domain admin (without `Alyx`), good luck!